How to patch a popcorn ceiling

 Easy patch popcorn – This product contains foam aggregate chips that blend with popcorn, perlite or other ceiling texture materials.
 Fourteen ounces covers 6 square feet.

 Pro grade popcorn – This product uses commercial grade popcorn material containing polystyrene chips for a perfect match.
 Sixteen ounces covers 2 square feet.

-- When using aerosol textures to patch a popcorn ceiling protect the floor and surrounding furniture with plastic drop cloths.
+- When using aerosol textures for ceiling repair, protect the floor and surrounding furniture with plastic drop cloths.

 - Always wear eye protection and a hat.

 - Wetting the ceiling texture may help to soften aged material and reduce dust.
 Use a spray bottle or pump sprayer to thoroughly wet the ceiling surface.

 - Prime/seal the surface if water damage has occurred or it was necessary to scrape down to the drywall to remove damaged texture.

 - Apply texture in light coats, allowing it to dry before applying more chips, if necessary.
 If product is applied too heavily, the texture will sag or drip.